 From 1985-1995, Neil focused on real estate development of office, condominiums and hotels in Los Angeles and San Diego and built more than 1.8 million square feet of space.
 From 1980-1985, he was an executive in the financial services industry and worked in real estate syndication.
 Prior to that, he was a television and screenwriter and wrote for shows such as M*A*S*H, Alice, and Tony Randall among others.

-Neil and his wife Barbara Bry teach entrepreneurship at UC San Diego’s von Liebig Center for Entrepreneurism and Technology Advancement in the Jacobs School of Engineering.
-He is a member of San Diego Social Venture Partners and UCSD Chancellors’ Associates.
-Neil’s newest endeavor is “I’m There For You Baby, The Entrepreneur’s Guide to the Galaxy,” an inspiring and humorous book about his entrepreneurial life with rules-lessons that apply to all of our lives.
+Neil and his wife Barbara Bry have taught entrepreneurship at UC San Diego’s von Liebig Center for Entrepreneurism and Technology Advancement in the Jacobs School of Engineering.

 Honors and awards include: